drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/04.uninstalling/docs.md

 Once all content has been removed, you can start uninstalling the commerce modules.
 You will only be able to uninstall a few at a time because of dependencies.
-For example, you will not be able to uninstall the base Commerce module until all other commerce modules are installed.
+For example, you will not be able to uninstall the base Commerce module until all other commerce modules are uninstalled.
 Note: if you have extended your Drupal Commerce site with any modules that are dependent upon Commerce, those modules will also need to be uninstalled before you are able to uninstall Commerce.